 Of course, about 90% of the pictures I come across with black countertops show them in white kitchens.
 So many white kitchens.

-So it’s impossible for me to actually see an example of what black countertops would look like in my green kitchens.
+So it’s impossible for me to actually see an example of what black countertops would look like in my green kitchen.
 I did find several examples of black countertops in black or dark kitchens, though.

 But I don’t think mine would look that dark since it gets plenty of natural sunlight.